Vipilli25/DSPD-sem4-HWA-1/README.md

     allocated seats together.
 If all of them cannot get the seats together, then they need to be accommodated as close to each other in trains, that is, their bogie/seat numbers should be as close to each other. <br>

+  2)  delete
+   a.
+Deletes an element if the passenger cancels the reservation.
+   b.
+I/p parameters: deleting all records of that particular passenger id.
+   c.
+O/p: If node gets deleted print Reservation cancelled successfully or if it gets
+      failed then print Reservation Cancellation failed.

+  3)  getListDestination
+   a.
+Get the list of passengers having the same destination station and same train id

+  4)  SortByTravelDate
+   a.
+Input – Passenger id
+   b.
+Output – Display the list of destination stations for a particular passenger as
+      per the dates of the travel.